Update on shielding

 We are all still encouraged to follow social distancing measures, wash our hands regularly and wear a mask or face covering in line with ongoing advice in relation to COVID-19.

-The decision to pause shielding has been taken because the risk of exposure to COVID-19 in the community has reduced.
-Infection is less common among the general population and has become less of a danger to those who may be immune-supressed or have limited respiratory function due to lung cancer.
+The decision to pause shielding was taken because the risk of exposure to COVID-19 in the community had reduced.
+Infection was less common among the general population and had become less of a danger to those who may be immune-supressed or have limited respiratory function due to lung cancer.

-We recognise that after many months of shielding, this may be a relief for many, but it may also cause others to be worried about their safety.
+We recognise that after previously been shielding for many weeks, this may be a relief for many, but it may also cause others to be worried about their safety.